jpeper/irc-perceptron/README.md

-irc-perceptron
-Repository used to hold
+Repository used to hold implementations of perceptron models for Ubuntu disentanglement project.
-Usage:
-<programName.py> <training.list> <testing.list> <finalBenchmark.list>
+Usage: <programName.py> <training.list> <testing.list> <finalBenchmark.list>

 The file lists contain the files names (in pairs consisting of data files followed directly by the corresponding annotation file) of the files used for their respective purposes.

-Parameters than can be modified within program code: (all parameters are initializd at top of code for easy access) Perceptron, Averaged Perceptron, Structured Perceptron: number of epochs:
-AdaGrad Model: number of epochs, learning rate, regularization constant, delta constant
+Parameters than can be modified within program code: (all parameters are initializd at top of code for easy access) Perceptron, Averaged Perceptron, Structured Perceptron: number of epochs AdaGrad Model: number of epochs, learning rate, regularization constant, delta constant

 The programs will output the performance metrics for both testing and training after each epoch.